12 Best Streaming Services for Seniors: Simple Setup & Large Text Options

 - Requires stable internet (minimum 5Mbps)

-- Smart TVs come with various apps pre-installed—streaming services, news, games.
-However, managing these can be difficult for seniors or people with cognitive impairment.
-The apps are often hard to navigate, update, or remove.
-This lack of control causes frustration and confusion.
-External streaming devices like Roku or Amazon Fire Stick typically have simpler interfaces and more customizable settings.
+- Smart TVs come loaded with apps for streaming, news, and games.
+Managing all of them can be hard for seniors, and harder still for someone with cognitive impairment, since the apps are often difficult to navigate, update, or remove.
+That lack of control breeds frustration and confusion.
+External streaming devices like Roku or Amazon Fire Stick usually offer simpler interfaces and more control over the settings.

 Paramount+